 |Scheduled learning activities - campus||

-1 x 1 hour class per week, 1 x 3 hour seminar per week.
+1 x 1 hour lecture per week, 1 x 3 hour practical experience (computer practical) per week.

 The unit provides students with the opportunities to learn about Geographical Information Science (GIS), spatial analysis and modelling techniques to support decision-making for better guidance of regional and rural development through integration of social, economic and physical factors.
 A participatory, modelling approach that mixes data analysis with expert knowledge is introduced through the application of multi-criteria evaluation (MCE) and Analytical Hierarchy Process (AHP) techniques.
 Topics also include forecasting of climate change and its effects on agriculture.
 Students are introduced to scenario modelling and forecasting and will provide the opportunity for students to develop an understanding of the importance of context and futures planning when thinking about complex real-world regional development problems.